Teng91/Teng91/README.md

 ## 👋 About Me

-I'm an **AI Platform Engineer** focused on turning LLM capabilities into reliable, production-ready systems.
+I'm an **Senior AI Engineer** focused on turning LLM capabilities into reliable, production-ready systems.
 I work across **AI agents, retrieval-augmented generation (RAG), backend services, and cloud-native infrastructure**.

 My engineering path began with **image processing, machine learning, Raspberry Pi, and medical informatics**.
 It later expanded into **IoT/cloud data integration and backend APIs**, and now centers on enterprise AI platforms and reusable AI tooling.